s3ql/s3ql/rst/installation.rst

   so under Linux you should actually use *2.6.26 or newer whenever possible*.

-* The `FUSE Library <http://fuse.sourceforge.net/>`_ should already be installed on your system.
-However, you have to make sure that you have at least version 2.8.0.

 * The `PyCrypto++ Python Module
   <http://pypi.python.org/pypi/pycryptopp>`_.
 To check if this module
   is installed, try to execute `python -c 'import pycryptopp'`.